chipsalliance/rocket-chip/README.md

 * **groundtest**
 This RTL package generates synthesizeable hardware testers that emit randomized memory access streams in order to stress-tests the uncore memory hierarchy.
-* **junctions**
+* **jtag**
-This RTL package provides definitions for bus interfaces and generates a variety of protocol converters.
+This RTL package provides definitions for generating JTAG bus interfaces.
 * **regmapper**
 This utility package generates slave devices with a standardized interface for accessing their memory-mapped registers.
 * **rocket**